Ben 10: Alien Force: Characters

 Albedo is a young and arrogant Galvan.
-A former assistant to Azmuth, the creator of the Omnitrix, Albedo asked for an Omnitrix of his own.
+A former assistant to Azmuth, the creator of the Prototype Omnitrix, Albedo asked for an Omnitrix of his own.
 When Azmuth refused, Albedo built one himself of inferior quality and synchronized it to work exactly like Ben's.
 Instead of being able to control the transformations himself, however, because Ben's device was the default, Albedo was transformed into a clone of Ben, even developing many of Ben's habits, which he considers utterly repulsive and has a craving for chili fries.
-Albedo's goal is to steal Ben's Omnitrix so that he can undo the cloning transformation and return to his original form.
+Albedo's goal is to steal Ben's Omnitrix to return to his original form.

 Themes

 Ben 10: Alien Force is set five years after the original series.
 The second series is quite different from the first one: the storyline is notable for having matured the characters and taken a darker tone with more complex plots, more characters dying, and much less humor.
 The original logo has changed from the original series.
 This change received mixed reactions from the fans, and caused a division among them.
 Despite this, Ben 10: Alien Force's ratings were successful, allowing the production of Ben 10: Ultimate Alien, taking place one year later.